PxTools/PxBuild/validation.md

 - 100 ) ensure the 3 ATTRIBUTE* keywords are ok.
 - 101 ) ensure: for KEYS: If this keyword is used it must occur as many times as there are variables in the stub.
 - 102 ) ensure the 4 HIERARCH* keywords are ok.
+- 103 ) ensure KEYWORDS where the language dependency is only from the subkey, have the same value-part for all languages.
+(F.x PRECISION or CODES)